wolframalexa/wolframalexa.github.io/category/leadership.md

 ---

 ## NVIDIA
-* **Summer 2020: Hardware Intern**
+* **Summers 2020 & 2021: Hardware Intern**
-	* As a hardware intern on the Jetson team, I am designing a board - details to come.
+	* As a hardware intern on the Jetson team, I designed an open-source PCB that will enable makers to design their own hardware for the Jetson Nano.
-	* I'm gaining practical experience with the engineering workflow and HW/SW compatibility, circuit and PCB design, and project and product management.
+	* I gained practical experience with engineering workflow and HW/SW compatibility, circuit and PCB design, and project and product management.
-	* I'll be returning to the same team in summer 2021.

 ## Society of Women Engineers

 ### The Cooper Union
 * **FY21: President**
-	* In this role, my goal is to advocate for women and underrepresented genders in engineering at Cooper Union and beyond.
-I want to continue building initiatives with institutional support to recruit more women and perform outreach in the local community, including creating a mentorship program with female high school students.
+	* In this role, my goal was to advocate for women and underrepresented genders in engineering at Cooper Union and beyond.
+I built initiatives with institutional support to recruit more women and perform outreach in the local community, including creating a mentorship program with female high school students, and connecting with admitted women students.
-	* I also want to strengthen the relationship with the Society at large and create opportunities for our members to engage with engineering professionals.
+	* I also strengthened the relationship with the Society at large and create opportunities for our members to engage with engineering professionals.
-	* SWE - Cooper Union will be resilient in adapting to a changing post-coronavirus world and supporting our members through it.
+	* SWE - Cooper Union is resilient in adapting to a changing post-coronavirus world and supporting our members through it, with online and now safe in-person events.

 * **FY20: Treasurer**
 	* I was responsible for managing our section's finances and interfacing with the Joint Activities Committee to get reimbursements.